hy-ng/HComp-web/submit.md

 ## SUBMISSION

-For simplicity, we ask that all submissions to the CI+HCOMP Doctoral Consortium be submitted through the same portal using the CI 2023 EasyChair (TBA) paper submission site.
+For simplicity, we ask that all submissions to the CI+HCOMP Doctoral Consortium be submitted through the same portal using the <a href="https://easychair.org/conferences/?conf=ci23">CI 2023 EasyChair</a> paper submission site.
 Submissions must be made on or before the deadlines listed above.
 We cannot accept submissions by e-mail or fax.
 Authors will receive confirmation of receipt of their submissions, including an ID number, shortly after submission.
 CI+HCOMP will contact authors again only if problems are encountered with papers.

 ## DISSEMINATION